Evolving Curricula with Regret-Based Environment Design: Additional Experimental Results

 \subsection{Testing the Limits of Current Approaches}

-In the experimental section we showed the results for a large procedurally generated maze, of size 51x51. \method{} averaged a 53\% and 52\% success rate when using the empty or DR generator respectively, vs. a next best PLR with 25\%.
-Now we consider going even further.
-We tested both versions of \method{}, as well as DR and PLR, on an even larger maze, this time 101x101, shown in Figure~\ref{figure:minigrid_zs_extralarge}.
-Note that this would be challenging even for human players, since the agent has a partially observable view.
-The performance of all methods is significantly weaker, with DR and PLR achieving a mean of 4\% success rate.
-However, \method{} still outperforms, achieving 7\% and 8\% success rate with the DR and empty generators respectively.
-We believe at this point the bottleneck for further improvement may not be the curriculum, but instead the LSTM-based policy which has to remember all previous paths, to solve the maze in the allotted 20,402 steps.
+In Section~\ref{sec:experiments}, we showed the zero-shot performance for \method{} and baseline methods on a $51\times51$ procedurally-generated maze. \method{}, where \method{} saw over 50\% mean success rate across training runs.
+We further test \method{}, using both an empty generator and the typical DR generator, as well as DR and PLR, on an even larger 101x101 maze, shown in Figure~\ref{figure:minigrid_zs_extralarge}.
+Such a large partially-observable maze would be challenging even for humans.
+On this larger maze, the performance of all methods is significantly weaker, with DR and PLR achieving a mean success rate of 4\%.
+However, \method{} still outperforms all baselines, achieving 8\% and 7\% mean success rates when using the empty and DR generators respectively.